arthur-thuy/LLM-virtual-pretesting/docs/implementation.md

     - do we need to embed once for every question_id or once for every interaction_id?
 We only need the input, which does not depend on the interaction_id.
 So we can embed once for every question_id. -> need to keep track of the question-answer records.
     - can a student answer the same question multiple times?
 If yes, do we want to exclude this in the semantic search?
 Which record to select if the question is semantically similar?
     - create build_embedding() function in model/build.py + add build_openai_embedding() function + rename existing functions to build_openai_model etc.
+- DBE-KT22:
+    - convert html to latex code and to markdown table? -> check draft.ipynb